wavemaker/docs/learn/react-native/mobile-build-manual.md

 You can generate the WaveMaker studio project in the local environment where additional customization and debugging of project code can be performed in the manual build process using React Native Command Line Interface (CLI).
 The React Native CLI commands are also used to preview the application.

-In general, WaveMaker Studio builds the iOS Package App Store (IPA) and Android Package Kit (APK) files automatically using [AppChef](https://docs.wavemaker.com/learn/react-native/build-installers) and the manual process outlined in this document is for teams that want to implement a Continuous Integration (CI) and Continuous Deployment (CD) pipeline themselves.
+In general, WaveMaker Studio builds the iOS Package App Store (IPA) and Android Package Kit (APK) files automatically using [AppChef](https://docs.wavemaker.com/learn/react-native/build-installers) and the manual process outlined in this document is for teams that want to implement a Continuous Integration and Continuous Deployment (CI/CD) pipeline themselves.

 :::note
 CI/CD pipeline includes practices and tools used to automate the processes of building, testing, and deploying software applications.